gojiplus/get-weather-data/zip2wd/README.md

 #### Example:

 1. Search weather data from 5 closest stations
     ```python zip2wd.py -c 5 naes00r.csv```

 2. Search weather data from closest stations within 30km
     ```python zip2wd.py -d 30 naes00r.csv```

 3. Search weather data using pre-calculated zip stations list from closest table
     ```python zip2wd.py -z naes00r.csv```

-   **Note:**
-   Pre-calculated zip-stations list can be updated by zip2ws script for example :-
+4. **Note:**  Pre-calculated zip-stations list can be updated by zip2ws script for example
     ```python zip2ws.py -c --ghcn=0 --coop=0 --usaf=10```

-   The above command calculates and updates the closest table with 10 closest USAF-WBAN station type (For more detail please look at README.TXT of zip2ws script)
+   The above command calculates and updates the closest table with 10 closest USAF-WBAN station type

-#### What you get

-Output -
+#### Output
 For each day you get weather columns that you mention in column-names
 See column-names-info for details
 SID = Station ID
 type= Type of Station
 Name = Name of Area
 Lat  = Latitude
 Long = Longitude
 Nth  = N on the list of closest weather stations
 Distance = Distance from zip code centroid to weather station lat/long in meters